 - 1 teaspoon apple cider vinegar

-- In a food processor pulse together the flour, baking powder, 3 tablespoons of sugar and salt.
-Add the chopped margarine and pulse until course crumbs form.
+- In a food processor pulse together the flour, baking powder, 3 tablespoons of sugar, and salt.
+Add the chopped margarine and pulse until coarse crumbs form.

 - Drop the dough by rounded spoonfuls onto your prepared baking sheet, trying to keep the biscuits roughly the same size.

 - Bake for 15–20 minutes until golden brown.

 - In the meantime, wash and core your strawberries.
 Slice the strawberries into a bowl and add the coconut sugar.
 Use a fork to mash the strawberries a little to help release their juices.
 Set aside while you're waiting for the biscuits to bake.

 - Once the biscuits are done, remove from the oven and set aside to cool slightly.

 - To serve: slice the biscuits in half and top with sliced strawberries (and their juices) and Coconut Whipped Topping.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.